InnoD-WebTier/hardboiled_ghost/README.md

   - Table of contents for Articles
   - Carousel on front page (this needs to be hooked up to backend as well)

-- An About Page for the Hardboiled Team
+- An About Page for the Hardboiled Team (Robert)
   - Like [this](http://hardboiled.berkeley.edu/about/) but much more sexy with pictures and bios and pretty/interesting things.
   - The About Page should be a **static URL Post** (probably).